 None of the film requires you to engage your brain there is much babble about evolution and DNA but it is only scientific doubletalk that has been grafted on to add a pseudo-verisimilitude.
 There is also an odd motif about superstition that runs through the film Tom Sizemores cop is highly superstitious, the museum has a superstition exhibit to unclear purpose.
 Nevertheless, The Relic is one of the more worthwhile Alien imitators.

 The Relic was one of a number of genre films made by director Peter Hyams.
-Hyams first appeared with Capricorn One (1978) about a faked Mars landing; Outland (1981), an action film set on one of Jupiters moons; and 2010 (1984), the underrated sequel to 2001: A Space Odyssey (1968).
+Hyams first appeared on the genre scene with his fourth film Capricorn One (1978) about a faked Mars landing; Outland (1981), an action film set on one of Jupiters moons; and 2010 (1984), the underrated sequel to 2001: A Space Odyssey (1968).
 All of these are intelligent and original sf films.
 During this time, Hyams also produced the quirkily appealing Universal monster homage The Monster Squad (1987).
 Hyams left the genre alone for nearly a decade before returning with a much more routine series of genre offerings, where he has clearly only signed on as a director-for-hire.
 These include: Stay Tuned (1992), a comedy where Hell is portrayed as parodies of various tv shows; the reasonable Jean-Claude Van Damme time-travel/action film Timecop (1994); the Arnold Schwarzenegger millennial Devil Returns action film End of Days (1999); and the disastrous Ray Bradbury adaptation A Sound of Thunder (2005) concerning dinosaurs and time-travel.
 The Relic was also produced by Gale Ann Hurd, the former wife and producer for James Cameron on films such as The Terminator (1984), Aliens (1986) and The Abyss (1989).

 (Nominee for Best Makeup Effects at this sites Best of 1997 Awards).